retroaalto/atOS/README.md

 * **32-bit Architecture**: Targeted specifically for 32-bit x86 processors.
 * **Custom Programming Language**: Includes a unique integrated language for OS-level application development.
-* **No Security Constraints**: Designed for ultimate flexibility, allowing unrestricted operations—ideal for experimental and educational purposes.
+* **No Security Constraints**: Designed for ultimate flexibility, allowing unrestricted operations — ideal for experimental and educational purposes.
 * **Open Source**: Released under the MIT License, encouraging developers to explore, contribute, and learn how operating systems function at a low level.

 ---

-## Running atOS-RT
+## Running atOS

 Run the provided ISO image in a virtual machine environment.
 QEMU is recommended for simplicity, though other VMs may work.